Wade’s 101: Haiku retrospective 52

 to unionize, enslaving

-their masters is next. - wearing out
+their masters is next.

 A broken zipper